CITRIS Core Seed Funding

 2. Sustainability and Climate Resilience

-3. Digital Health Innovation
+3. Digital Health

 Full Technical Descriptions

-Challenge 1: Aviation for a Changing Planet
+Challenge 1: Aerospace and Aviation

 Aviation is on the cusp of transformative change.
-The promise of low-carbon commercial transportation, urban air mobility and next-generation logistics each have the potential to profoundly shape our lives and environment.
-In parallel, advances in remote sensing and earth observation can unlock new understanding about the multidimensional indicators and drivers of global shifts or disruptions.
-Exciting advances in aviation research sit at the intersection of these trends, including development of leading-edge technologies, applications and policies related to the future of flight.
+Low-carbon commercial transportation, urban air mobility, and next-generation logistics each have the potential to shape our lives and environment profoundly.
+In parallel, advances in remote sensing and earth observation can unlock new understanding of the multidimensional indicators and drivers of global shifts or disruptions.
+Exciting advances in aviation research sit at the intersection of these trends, including the development of leading-edge technologies, applications and policies related to the future of flight.
 Interdisciplinary work is needed to advance primary discoveries in propulsion, batteries and materials — along with novel applications for imaging, sensing, mapping, automation, artificial intelligence (AI) and the Internet of Things (IoT).

 Proposals are invited that address novel challenges and opportunities in: